wallarm/product-documentation/docs/4.6/fast/en/onboarding/onboarding.md

     ![The result of testing][img-results]

-    >   #### Info:: Analyzing the vulnerability
+    !!! info "Analyzing the vulnerability
-    >
-    >   You can click on the value in the “Results” column of the test run to get some insights into the discovered vulnerability:
+        You can click on the value in the “Results” column of the test run to get some insights into the discovered vulnerability:

-    >
-    >   ![The detailed information about the vulnerability][img-detailed-results]
+        ![The detailed information about the vulnerability][img-detailed-results]

     Click the “Run With It!” button to go to the next step.